All Episodes

 The Republicans failed to govern as conservatives.

-They failed to stand up for themselves when under a talk, under attack, they they failed to campaign vigorously.
+They failed to stand up for themselves when under attack.

-Um they were afraid because the president was under such attack, they didn't want to be associated with the president because they didn't want to be attacked as well, forgetting that they're always attacked.
+They didn't want to be associated with the president because they didn't want to be attacked as well, forgetting that they're always attacked.

-It was it was it was very frustrating.
+It was very frustrating.

 I don't think the country is liberal at all.

-If you look at the Democrats that won that gave them power, they were conservative Democrats in Southern states.
+If you look at the Democrats that won that gave them power, they were conservative Democrats in southern states.

 I agree.